Do you find it odd that certain lures or baits are associated “geographically” by anglers?

 I say kind of because they truly do not have to be perfect since they are a reaction type of bait.
 A Bass either commits or swims away.
 Simple process.

-WHY A SQUAREBILL?
+WHY THE SQUAREBILL?

 The bill or lip of a crankbait is what makes the bait dive and wiggle.
 It is an essential component to make the bait perform and to entice fish to bite.
 The shape of the bill becomes a huge factor towards performance and enticement.

-In a square bill, the squared-off corners of the bottom of the bill are the key to this bait’s effectiveness.
-Not only does it give the bait a distinct wobble as compared to rounded off bills, but it gives the bait the ability to deflect off structure and cover much more aggressively and effectively than a rounded off bill.
+In a squarebill, the squared-off corners of the bottom of the bill are the key to this bait’s effectiveness.
+Not only does it give the bait a distinct wobble as compared to rounded-off bills, but it gives the bait the ability to deflect off structure and cover much more aggressively and effectively than a rounded-off bill.
 Picture in your mind a square shovel digging and then one of the two “squared-off” edges deflecting off a rock vs. a rounded shovel hitting the exact same object.
 A huge difference.

 CRASH AND BANG THAT SQUAREBILL